PhilGeek/oxford_perception/seminar_1/seminar_one.markdown

 Paul Snowdon suggests that this dialectic reveals a lacuna in CK's case.
 Perhaps representation *in a particular sense* is personal and so liable to misrepresentaiton.
 But Ck is not acknowledging any restriction in the use of represention but is singling out, without explicit justification, one sense of representation as fundamental.

-3. CW emphasizes the symmetry of these relations.
+D. Third, CW emphasizes the symmetry of these relations.
 If A resembles B in some respect, B resembles A in that respect.
 If A necessarily covaries with B, B necessarily covaries with B. This undermines the asymmetry between GFS's talk of a sense representation and what it represents.
 Or rather, if that asymmetry is sustained, this is evidence of a further assumption in play.
 Specifically, if A represents B without B representing A this is because A but not B is "present to consciousness."

 One worry is whether CK has specified the hidden assumption in a non-question-begging manner.
 Shouldn't it rather be "immediately present to consciousness"?
 At least by the lights of a representative realist such as Stout?